 You like the idea of a private waiting area with no one else that you typically don't actually have to wait in, instead of waiting in lobbies with sick people for a long time

 You don't like waiting for weeks to get an appointment with your doctor or compromising and seeing someone who isn't your doctor just because they were available in a more acceptable time frame

 You'd like it if your doctor talked with you about what you can do

-now to reduce your risk of specific common diseases -- such as dementia, heart attacks, strokes, kidney failure, etc -- in order to extend your potential healthspan to its maximum extend
+now to reduce your risk of specific common diseases -- such as dementia, heart attacks, strokes, kidney failure, etc -- in order to extend your potential health span to its maximum

-You value privacy and think your doctor is the only person who needs to know what you're coming in for -- not the nurse, the receptionist, and certainly not anyone in the lobby who can overhear you.
+You value privacy and think your doctor is the only person who needs to know what you're coming in for -- not the nurse, the receptionist, and certainly not the random people in the lobby who can overhear you.

-You're sick of health insurance companies that influence your diagnostic and therapeutic options
+You're sick of health insurance companies influencing your diagnostic and therapeutic options

 What is Lifestyle Medicine?